Career Development Fellow

 Work and interests

 Dr. Adina L. Feldman was an epidemiologist and Career Development Fellow with the Prevention of Diabetes and Related Metabolic Disorders Programme since 2014.
-Her research focuses on population-based prevention strategies for diabetes type II in adults, and is centred on trying to understand if and how modest changes in health behaviour could have an impact on diabetes occurrence on a population level, and on the potential impact of diabetes screening.
+Her research focused on population-based prevention strategies for diabetes type II in adults, and centred on trying to understand if and how modest changes in health behaviour could have an impact on diabetes occurrence on a population level, and on the potential impact of diabetes screening.
 She works in the VIPCAM collaboration with Umeå University in Sweden.
 Adina left the Unit in September 2017.

 Background and experience